INicolis/python_examples/README.md

 # python_examples
-Short and simple python programs for teaching purposes A small (but growing) collection of simple python programs used as example support for python classes.
+A small (but growing) collection of short and simple python programs used as example support for python classes.